 |Lecturer||Mark WEEKS, Associate Professor|

-This course aims of this course are to help students/researchers in any field to
+The central aims of this course are to help students/researchers in any field to:

-Academic presentations are increasingly important in global research communities today.
-In an atmosphere that is relaxed but at the same time challenging, I want to show that it is possible to enjoy sharing our ideas in English.
-The first step is to think deeply about why we're speaking and what our main point is.
-The next is careful preparation based on the key principles of thematic focus, logical clarity and persuasive support.
-The instructor will also provide practical support and advice for participants preparing to give academic presentations outside the course.
+Academic presentations are an increasingly important activity in global research communities and in connecting researchers across fields today.
+In an informal atmosphere supporting open communication, I want to show that it is possible to enjoy sharing ideas in English.
+The first step is to think deeply about why we're speaking, what our main point and aim is.
+The next is careful preparation based on the key principles of logical clarity and persuasive support.

 Most of us are stressed by the need to give presentations about our research, especially if it's in a second or third language.
 This course attempts to deal with that from the beginning by creating a, friendly, interactive atmosphere in which students are not afraid to make mistakes.

 Secondly, at a cognitive level, I have students examine closely why they are presenting, and help them realize that a presentation is not usually an end in itself; a research presentation generally has the functions of disseminating results or progress, garnering useful feedback, perhaps making useful contacts.
 In short, a research presentation is not usually an exam.
 Even if our research is going to be "tested" by some in the audience, that should have the constructive effect of improving our research. ake it clear to the students that when they present in class, they should focus on getting useful feedback, which doesnt necessarily mean entertainin With that in mind, I mg the audience but keeping them interested and facilitating understanding through clear organization and delivery of material.
 So that raises what is definitely a central issue of the course, making a logically clear and persuasive case for an idea through the presentation.
 That means supporting a clearly stated thesis and cutting incidental material within a strictly controlled time frame.